OceanCalc

 Tips for accuracy

-- Confirm that the units you enter match your chart, GPS, or instrument readout before relying on the Initial Bearing Calculator.
+• Match input units to your chart, GPS, or instrument before trusting the Initial Bearing Calculator.

 Practical examples